lonycell/grafana.v7/packages/grafana-toolkit/README.md

 There are two issues at play:

 - The `grafana-toolkit plugin:dev` task does not remove comments from your bundled package.
-- Grafana does not support [ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).
+- ThingSPIN does not support [ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).

-If your comments include ES2016 code, then SystemJS v0.20.19, which Grafana uses internally to load plugins, interprets your code as an ESM and fails.
+If your comments include ES2016 code, then SystemJS v0.20.19, which ThingSPIN uses internally to load plugins, interprets your code as an ESM and fails.

 To fix this error, remove the ES2016 code from your comments.